oybcst/econAnalaysis/README.md

-# econAnalysis: Economic Analysis of Ecosystem Services and Natural Capital
+# Economic Analysis of Ecosystem Services and Natural Capital

 ## About the Template
 This is a template for creating a Jupyter Notebook in R, originally created for NOAA RESTORE's: